London Osteopathy Pilates

 Osteopaths Treat Trigger Points

-Trigger points—those painful, tight knots in muscle—are one of the most common reasons people seek help from an osteopath.
-They can cause local pain, refer discomfort to distant areas, and restrict movement.
-While they don’t show up on scans, skilled hands can both find and treat them.
+Trigger points: those painful, tight knots in muscles are one of the most common reasons people visit an osteopath.
+They can cause local pain, refer discomfort to other areas, and limit movement.
+While they don’t appear on scans, skilled hands can identify and treat them.
 Two of the most effective approaches osteopaths use are manual therapy and dry needling.

 Manual Therapy for Trigger Points by Osteopaths

 Osteopaths are trained to use their hands to assess and release muscle tension.
-For trigger points, they may apply a combination of techniques:
+For trigger points, they may apply a combination of the following techniques:

 1. Ischemic Compression

-• The osteopath presses directly on the trigger point with steady pressure.
+• The osteopath applies steady pressure directly on the trigger point.

 • This temporarily reduces blood flow to the area.

-• When the pressure is released, fresh blood rushes back in, flushing out metabolic waste and reducing pain.
+• When released, fresh blood rushes back in, flushing out metabolic waste and reducing pain.

 2. Stretching and Muscle Energy Techniques (METs)